smikhalevski/react-corsair/README.md

 }
 ```

-# Parameterized routes
+# Route params

-Routes can be parameterized with pathname and search params.
+Routes can be parameterized with pathname params and search params.
 Let's create a route that has a pathname param:

 ```ts
 const productRoute = createRoute<{ sku: number }>('/products/:sku', ProductPage);